spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/2-postgresql-db.md

   * **Password:** Security password for the DB service.

 You can use the default system-generated password.
-If the default password is used, it can be retrieved from the MongoDB secrets using the following command:
+If the default password is used, it can be retrieved from the PostgreSQL secrets using the following command:

 <br />